 I bided my time, waiting for my divorce.
 Waiting for my children to understand that there are always two sides to an argument and waiting for them to reply to my messages and cards.
 Waiting for the police to take action and put a stop to the harassment and the stalking that my ex-husband was subjecting me to**(7).

 While I was waiting for my divorce to be finalised I began a transformation.
-The eggshells became less crunchy and I started to trust my own instincts without having to defer to another.
+The eggshells became less crunchy and I started to trust my own instincts without having to defer to another person.

 With sheer will power and determination my own character that my husband had obviously recognised and attempted to crush all of those years ago began to emerge from the debris.

 Tentatively at first, but then faster and faster I hurtled forwards.
-I got my decree absolute and I quit my job.
+I got my decree absolute, my degree in Sociology & Geography and I quit my job.